 We all want to make our readers excited by what we write: That is why many authors are looking for writing advice and tips on how to engage the reader.
 It can be tricky to target your audience these days.
 The truth is, there is a lot of exciting written material out there, and there are a lot more ways to stay entertained with television, movies, music, and more.
 Why should a reader pay attention to you?

 When something grabs your attention, it is hard to divert your attention elsewhere.
 Sometimes, it is material that shocks us.
-Sometimes, it is because the theme or specific information hits home with us in a very personal way.
+Sometimes, it is because the theme or some specific information hits home with us in a very personal way.
 More often than not, grabbing someone’s attention has nothing to do with what you write – it is related to how you write it.

 Some writers have the knack of making anything sound exciting and thrilling.
 This is because they have mastered the art of hooking people in to their writing.
 It seems like they know the kinds of phrasings that people respond to – and then they go out, write it down, and make it happen.
-Learn more about this process with the tips and tricks outlined below.

 The most important thing to do is to believe in what you write.
-Everyone can tell when someone is writing about something they are not passionate about.
+Everyone can tell when someone is writing about something for which they don't feel any passion.
 You can feign this passion by:

-Making yourself vulnerable as a writer is a key to a successful writing career.
+Making yourself vulnerable as a writer is a key to being a successful writer.
 Dare to expose why you are personally invested in a topic and how it has affected you.
 Share your story – nobody else can tell it.
 Be flexible about sharing some details.
 You do not have to tell your life story in order to get people to listen – just share some information that is interesting and revolves around a certain topic.

 For example, if you were writing about ice cream, make it personalized.
 Writing like a robot can make even ice cream sound unappetizing.
 Nobody really wants to read an article that begins with, “Ice cream tastes great.
 Many people like it.”
 Try something more personal: “The first time I took a delicious, creamy morsel of frozen, chocolately ice cream into my mouth, I smiled, and proceeded to eat the whole bowl.”